Share:

 Without a forecast, you're flying blind.
 You can't answer basic questions like:

-• Do we have enough cash to invest in that new tool or campaign?
+💰Do we have enough cash for that new tool?

 A good forecast gives you the confidence to make these decisions and the early warning system to avoid disasters.